Dental Office Front Desk Scheduling Tips

 • Not handling cancellations well.

-Working with your front desk personnel on these points can raise your scheduling ratios to acceptable levels and measurably increase your return on investment of your marketing.
+Working with your front desk personnel on these points can raise your scheduling ratios to acceptable levels and measurably increase your marketing return on investment.
 It’s worth investing some effort into accomplishing this.

-In order to ensure a better return on investment, we include our call tracking service, scripts and basic front desk coaching in our Internet, direct mail and custom magazine programs.
-We also have remote phone training and in-office training services, advisable for practices whose front desk are inexperienced or untrained.
+To ensure a better return on investment, we include our call-tracking service, scripts, and basic front-desk coaching in our Internet, direct mail, and custom magazine programs.
+We also offer remote phone training and in-office training services, recommended for practices with inexperienced or untrained front desks.

 To schedule a free consultation for our receptionist phone training service, call [phone] or send us an email.